 APPLY FOR THE COURSE

-- PSU Students: Students will need to complete an online application through the PSU Education Abroad site (applications are not yet open for 2020).
+- PSU Students: Students will need to complete the online application ($50 application fee)

 PROGRAM FEE INCLUDES: